delta-force-lm-demo/demo/README.md

-this is a test readme
+this is a test readme, make some change